Circuit Design based on Feature Similarity for Quantum Generative Modeling: Numerical Simulations

-We consider three types of JGBs, which differ by their maturity periods of 5, 10, and 20 years.
-The dataset can be freely downloaded from the official website of the Ministry of Finance Japan and consists of observations in daily frequency for the interest rates of each JGB, whereas we use a period from 2000-01-04 to 2025-02-28, as visualized in Fig.~\ref{fig:sr_raw_data}.

-The first step in preprocessing the dataset is differencing the interest rates time series $S_t$ by $D_t = S_t - S_{t-1}$, to represent the day-by-day changes and ensure stationarity.
-Since the quantum circuit-born machine can only represent data in binary format, as each qubit represents a value of either 0 or 1 upon measurement, it is necessary to quantize the data distributions to a desired bit resolution.
-As commonly used in recent literature, we adapt the uniform quantization~\cite{kondratyev_market_2019}.
-We convert a decimal value $(x)_{10}$ into its $n$-bit binary equivalent $(x)_{2}$ by
+We preprocess the dataset as follows.
+First, we difference the interest rates time series $S_t$ by $D_t = S_t - S_{t-1}$, to represent the day-by-day changes and ensure stationarity.
+Second, since the QCBM represents data in binary format, as each qubit collapses to either 0 or 1 upon measurement, it is necessary to quantize the data distributions to a desired bit resolution.
+As commonly used in recent literature, we adopt the uniform ``minmax'' quantization~\cite{kondratyev_market_2019}.
+A decimal value $(x)_{10}$ is encoded into its $n$-bit binary equivalent $(x)_{2}$ by

-where $x_{\text{min}}$ and $x_{\text{max}}$ are the minimum and maximum values in the decimal dataset, respectively.
+where $x_{\text{min}}$ and $x_{\text{max}}$ are the minimum and maximum values of the training split, so that no information from the validation or test split enters the encoding.
 The floor operation $\lfloor \cdot \rfloor$ ensures that the result remains an integer.
-The conversion from the integer representation of the binary number to the actual bitstring is straightforward.
-Conversely, to transform the binary value back to its decimal representation, we apply
+Values outside $[x_{\text{min}}, x_{\text{max}}]$, which can only occur in the validation and test splits, are clipped onto the two extreme levels $0$ and $2^n-1$.